talon-one/talon_go/docs/Coupon.md

 `func (o *Coupon) SetBatchId(v string)`

 SetBatchId gets a reference to the given string and assigns it to the BatchId field.

+### GetIsReservationMandatory

+`func (o *Coupon) GetIsReservationMandatory() bool`

+GetIsReservationMandatory returns the IsReservationMandatory field if non-nil, zero value otherwise.

+### GetIsReservationMandatoryOk

+`func (o *Coupon) GetIsReservationMandatoryOk() (bool, bool)`

+GetIsReservationMandatoryOk returns a tuple with the IsReservationMandatory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasIsReservationMandatory

+`func (o *Coupon) HasIsReservationMandatory() bool`

+HasIsReservationMandatory returns a boolean if a field has been set.

+### SetIsReservationMandatory

+`func (o *Coupon) SetIsReservationMandatory(v bool)`

+SetIsReservationMandatory gets a reference to the given bool and assigns it to the IsReservationMandatory field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)